ojeda-e/old.ojeda-e.github.io/_posts/2021-08-20-GSoC-journey-summary.md

 ```

 To visualize the results obtained in the analysis shown above, we can use
-contours from matplotlib to get cool plots:
+[contours] from matplotlib to get cool plots like the following:

 ```
 from scipy import ndimage